The SIP rules require NBN Co and other carriers to give all Australians access to a broadband connection via either:

 Carriers can enter contracts to install telco network infrastructure in real estate development or building redevelopment project areas.

-Once a carrier installs infrastructure in a project area, the area becomes a ‘nominated service area’ and the carrier is the SIP for that area.
+Once a carrier completes the installation of infrastructure in a project area, the area becomes a ‘nominated service area’ and the carrier is the SIP for that area.

 NBN Co is the SIP for all areas in Australia where no other SIP is identified.